cyber-zoo/poky/README.md

-# Poky Fork
+# Poky

 ## Introduction

-It's a fork of Yocto poky.
+It's a mirror of `poky`.
 Which URL: https://git.yoctoproject.org/poky/

 As description in [Sync Action](.github/workflows/sync.yml), the sync action runs hourly with `master` branch and `all tags`.